Isolated and reproducible development environment for the Stackrox stack using Nix flakes.

 Alternativley, run

-which modifies the Nix system config as described above.
+cachix use stackroxwhich modifies the Nix system config as described above.

-Loading the development environment inserts the Nix
+Loading the development environment inserts the Nix binaries at the beginning of $PATH.

-is later overwritten by another process, the isolation breaks and global version
+If $PATH is later overwritten by another process, the isolation breaks and global version

-of binaries could be first in $PATH
+of binaries could be first in $PATH.

-To install the pre-commit hook, run pre-commit install
+To install the pre-commit hook, run pre-commit install from within the repository.

-after bumping to a new version of a package, try running nix flake update
+If you're getting error such as error: attribute 'whatever_new_version' missing after bumping to a new version of a package, try running nix flake update.

 To only update an isolated package - for example, to bump the golang version without touching other packages - follow these steps: